bonzibudd/Fluent-Metro/README.md

 First of all, you need [Open-Shell](https://github.com/Open-Shell/Open-Shell-Menu/releases).
 Open-Shell is a highly customizable Start Menu replacement for Windows and is used by many enthusiasts.
 During installation, you can choose to not include the Explorer and IE integration, as it is not necessary for the Start Menu feature.

 To install, copy the Fluent-Metro file(s) into "C:\Program Files\Open-Shell\Skins" so that the program recognizes the skin.
-Note that the file with the ".skin" extension is for the "Classic" and "Two column" styles, while the ".skin7" file is for the Windows 7 style.
 Now, in Open-Shell Menu Settings, navigate to the "Skins" tab.
 From the skin dropdown, choose Fluent-Metro.

 **And Voilà!** The skin will be applied.

-** On Windows 8, Big Muscle's Aero Glass is highly recommended.
-Some visual features are currently limited without glass enabled.
+** If you are using Windows 8 (not reccomended), Big Muscle's Aero Glass is suggested to install.
+Some visual features are limited without glass enabled.
 This may change in the future.

 ## Configuration Options